optotypes/optotypes/README.md

 ### optotypes

-optotypes is open-source software that calculates and displays optotypes.
+optotypes is open-source software that calculates and displays optotypes. optotypes is a single HTML file so quite portable.

+please report any issues with use so that improvements can be made.

 <!--